Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Relative Euler characteristic

 \section{Relative Euler characteristic}

-Fix a finite extension of global fields $L/K$ and let $w$ be a place lying above $v$.
-We fix a normalization of the Haar measure on a local field $L_w$ with respect to a local field for which the measure of the ring of integers $O_{L_w}$ is the square root of the relative discriminant of $L_w/K_v$, i.e:
+Fix a finite extension of global fields $K/L$ and let $v$ be a place lying above $w$.
+We fix a [normalization of] the Haar measure $\mu_{K_v/L_w}$ on a local field $K_v$ with respect to a local field for which the measure of the ring of integers $O_{K_v}$ is the square root of the relative discriminant of $K_v/L_w$, i.e:

-where $\mathfrak{d}_{L_w/K_v}$ is the relative discriminant.
+where ${d}_{K_v/L_w}=N(\mathfrak{d}_{K_v/L_w})$ is the norm of the relative discriminant.
 We will call it the local relative measure.
-By taking an integral over $L_w/K_v$ we mean an integral with respect to the relative measure.
-Given the local relative measures for each place we define a global adelic measure $\mu_{L/K}$ like in \cite{tate} 3.3.
-Note that the relative discriminant is equal to the local ring of integers almost everywhere i.e.
+By taking an integral over $K_v/L_w$ we mean an integral with respect to the relative measure.
+Given the local relative measures for each place we define a global relative measure $\mu_{\mathbb{A}_K}^{K/L}$ as the product of the local measures(see \cite{tate} 3.3 for a detailed description for the procedure).
+Note that the relative discriminant is equal to the local ring of integers almost everywhere and as a consequence

 which is a necessary condition for defining a global measure.
 Then we define the relative Euler characteristic